amarriner/KlepekVsRemo/README.md

  * Fix checking for tweet via flat file, investigate twitter feed instead
  * Move functions to a different file
  * Move class to a different file
+ * Clean up "determine winner" logic
+ * Fix Twitch function so that timezone difference won't be a problem
+ * Comment more thoroughly
  * Probably more?

 #### Sample Badge